deepraining/lila/packages/lila-rollup-config/README.md

 ## files of an entry

-A entry has a standalone directory, also called workspace.
+An entry has a standalone directory, also called workspace.

 ### for `build` command